basnaly/cs50python/project/README.md

 After user registered or logged into the app he can see greeting in the right upper corner.
 To do this, I get the username from the database by user id.

-The app has 3 main features which can be represented by options in the nav bar: Search history, Saved Articles, My tags.

-# 1.

 In this app I can search articles by keyword or phrase, save them to my local account and get back to them whenever i want.
 You also have history of your searches that you can clean and rerun again.